thinkflow19/nova/frontend_new/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Performance Baseline & Analysis

+To measure and improve performance, follow these steps:

+### 1. Bundle Analyzer
+- Run `npm run analyze` to build and visualize your JS bundle size.
+- Open the generated report in your browser to identify large modules.

+### 2. Lighthouse (Manual)
+- Open your app in Chrome (http://localhost:3000).
+- Open DevTools > Lighthouse tab.
+- Run a report for Desktop and Mobile.
+- Note TTFB, FCP, TTI, and other key metrics.

+Use these results to track improvements as you optimize the app.

+## React Query Integration

+This project uses [React Query](https://tanstack.com/query/latest) for enterprise-grade data fetching, caching, and state management.
+The app is wrapped in a `QueryClientProvider` in `_app.tsx`.

+- All data fetching should use React Query hooks (`useQuery`, `useMutation`, etc.) for best performance and reliability.
+- React Query Devtools can be added for debugging if needed.